Jarzka/stylefy/README.md

 # Installation

-stylefy comes with modules that are optimised for specific UI libraries / frameworks.
+stylefy consists of modules that are optimised for specific UI libraries / frameworks.
 First, add stylefy core as a dependency:

 ```clj
 [stylefy "3.0.0"]